How Can I Help Myself In Eliminating Work Related Physiological Pain?

 Working from the epicentre of industry, in the Docklands, I see many of you as clients – sore, tight and fatigued before midday!
 The majority of you are fit and healthy, so why is it that you are experiencing these symptoms?
-As technology has developed, more and more people of all ages are experiencing aches and pains that come from sitting at a computer for long periods of time.
-Corporate Australians are likely to be the worst affected!
+As technology has developed, more and more people of all ages are experiencing the aches and pains that come from sitting at a computer for long periods of time.
+Working Australians are likely to be the worst affected!

 These aches and pains are commonly felt in the neck, shoulders, upper and lower back, wrist and elbow joints.
 In some cases, the nerves to the hand become compressed, causing weakness and or neural pain.
 Headaches can also become frequent.